-Below are the projects and mentors available (with more to come!) for participating Morehouse & Spelman students, covering the following topics:
+Below are the projects and mentors available for participating Morehouse & Spelman students, covering the following topics:

-- Observational Astrophysics: Profs.
-Burgasser and Sandstrom and Drs.
-Melis & Simmons
+- Observational Astrophysics: Prof. Burgasser and Dr. Melis

 Prof. Richard Averitt (Experimental Condensed Matter Physics)

 Project Description: Prof. Averitt is seeking a research student to physically characterize artificial metamaterials and quantum materials (superconductors, ferromagnets, etc.) using novel optical spectroscopic approaches.
 You will learn to use advanced optical spectroscopic experimental techniques used to characterize new materials, and the solid-state physics that describes them.

 Requirements: Students should have completed at least an introductory E&M course (junior standing preferred), and some experience with optics is preferred but not required.

 Brief Biography: Prof. Averitt uses advanced experimental techniques, including time-resolved spectroscopy from the far-infrared to the visible, to characterize the fundamental and technologically relevant properties of interesting materials, such as artificial (metamaterial) and quantum-based materials.
 His lab also designs, fabricates, and characterizes artificial materials.

 Project Description: Prof. Burgasser is seeking 1-2 research students to work on the SpeX Prism Library Analysis Toolkit (SPLAT), developing analysis tools to investigate low-resolution near-infrared spectra of cool brown dwarfs.
 You will learn how to reduce and analyze astronomical spectral data, and develop software in Python to search for and characterize rare populations, including metal-poor subdwarfs, young planetary-mass brown dwarfs, and spectral binaries.